TianyouLiuSky/Game_programming_project/README.md

 - **UI:**
   - ~~Refine scoreboard and timer layout.~~
     - ✅ Improved scoreboard visibility and adjusted timer positioning for better readability.
 Added "trash remaining" to show the number of trash objects left in the current scene.
+    - ✅ A new winning message is now displayed, including a rank indicator based on remaining time and score.
   - ~~Implement an animated menu screen.~~
     - 🔄 In progress – the base menu is functional with exit (exit the game) and restart (restart current level) but further animation polish is deferred to the final milestone.
 We believe level selection does not fit our game logic well since each level has different difficulty, we want players not to jump levels, so we decided not to implement level selection UI.
+In the future we might implement a mechanism for the user to skip a level if they have already played that level, but since there is only three levels for our game that might be redundent.

 - **Animation:**
   - ~~Animate trash items disappearing when collected.~~